cfjedimaster/raymondcamden2020/_posts/2020/05/08/2020-05-08-notes-on-upgrades-to-wsl2-and-why-you-should.md

 <img data-src="https://static.raymondcamden.com/images/2020/05/wsl1.png" alt="wsl cli example" class="lazyload imgborder imgcenter">
 </p>

-To update, you simply run `wsl --set-version Ubuntu 2` wher `Ubuntu` is the name of your distro and may be different.
+To update, you simply run `wsl --set-version Ubuntu 2` where `Ubuntu` is the name of your distro and may be different.
 You may get prompted to install stuff first:

 <p>
 <img data-src="https://static.raymondcamden.com/images/2020/05/wsl2.png" alt="Warning to install stuff" class="lazyload imgborder imgcenter">